By Rebecca Alwine, Army Spouse

 Double check your insurance

-When you buy a home, you have to insure it.
+When you PCS and buy a home, you have to insure it.
 We all know this.
 But what does that insurance cover?
-What about those of us renting?
+What about those of us renting off-base?
 Well, bottom line is: it depends.
 While most places will not change coverage to include wind and water (this is insurance speak for hurricane damage) if you live in an area where they name their storms, you should get clarification as soon as possible.

 Did you move recently?
 Need to update your insurance coverage?
 Contact Armed Forces Insurance today!